Icinga/icinga-doc/markdown/en/objectdefinitions.md

 **addressx**:

-Address directives are used to define additional "addresses" for the contact.
-These addresses can be anything - cell phone numbers, instant messaging addresses, etc. Depending on how you configure your notification commands, they can be used to send out an alert to the contact.
+Address directives are used to define additional "addresses" for the messaging addresses, etc. Depending on how you configure your notification commands, they can be used to send out an alert to the contact.
 Up to six addresses can be defined using these directives